RidgeWong/CT_System_Matrix_sampleApplet/README.md

 There are three panel:

-1. The first is a axes, it has a 8X8 grid that represents 8 pixels;
+1. The first is an axes, it has a 8X8 grid that represents 8 pixels;
 2. The Scaled Color Image panel, it uses different color to distinguish if a given ray is passing through a specific pixel;
 3. The Intersection Data panel, this table lists the length of the given ray intersection with a specific pixel square;